tomaslink/frequenpy/README.md

 I will improve this section later by adding a minimal mathematical derivations and important equations to understad better the systems in question.

 For now, the only system available to play with is a beaded string loaded with N masses (N degrees of freedom), oscillating transversally.
 The theory says that any arbitrary movement of the string can be decomposed into a superposition of natural modes of oscillation, that have the particularity that when the system is oscillating in one of this natural modes, all masses in the system move at the same frequency and pass through the equilibrium position at the same time.
 This natural modes of oscillation are called normal modes.
 There are as many normal modes as there are degrees of freedom in the system.
 So, a string loeaded with 10 masses, will have 10 natural frequencies, the first being the lowest (called fundamental) and each next higher than the previous one, until reaching the last and highest frequency.
 Any movement, as strange as it may be, can be expressed as a superposition of those 10 normal modes (some will contribute more than others to the final movement).

+As the number of masses gets higher (Ideally, N --> inf), we approximate to the continuous system, that is, a vibrating string (no discrete masses).
+With N = 40 you can see the effect.

 To be completed.